 Artists-in-residence are provided with the space, equipment, expert technical assistance, and specialized resources available in the Mohawk Valley to make sculpture on a scale that they otherwise might not be able to afford and in an environment conducive to experimentation.
 Periodically the public is invited to work-in-progress receptions at which the artists discuss their work and careers.
 Art that is made and first seen in Utica is often exhibited in galleries, museums and sculpture parks worldwide.

-The Sculpture Space facilities comprise a 5,000 sq.ft. open space designed for flexible use, equipped with concrete floors, two enclosed private studios, a two-ton system of hoists for lifting and moving large and heavy materials, extra-wide overhead doors for easy access, and nearly three [3/4] acres of land to supplement indoor studio space.
+The Sculpture Space facilities comprise a 5,500 sq.ft. open space designed for flexible use, equipped with concrete floors, five enclosed private studios, a two-ton system of hoists for lifting and moving large and heavy materials, extra-wide overhead doors for easy access, and nearly three [3/4] acres of land to supplement indoor studio space.

 Sculpture Space is supported by state and federal public funds, corporate contributions, foundation grants, and a growing circle of loyal community supporters.
-It consistently receives funding from the National Endowment for the Arts and the New York State Council on the Arts.
+It consistently receives funding from the National Endowment for the Arts, the New York State Council on the Arts and the Community Foundation of Herkimer and Oneida Counties.
 A five-year capital improvement plan, made possible by generous local support and a one-time John D. and Catherine T. MacArthur Institutional Advancement Grant, transformed the building into an open studio that retains its industrial character.
 A grant from the Andy Warhol Foundation for the Visual Arts supported the purchase of state-of-the-art equipment.
-The Community Foundation manages a growing endowment fund for long-term support of this unique institution.
+The Community Foundation also manages a growing endowment fund for long-term support of this unique institution.
 Sculpture Space, a founding member of the NYS Artists Workspace Consortium and the Alliance of Artists Communities, is distinguished as a national leader in its field.